Know Better, Do Better

 It was that they couldn't afford to receive the boxes.

 And here's where I want to pause for just a second to say this - I don't know exactly how packages are received in the rest of the world.
 My network of friends is not that large.
 What I do know is that many of our coworkers in various countries agree on this: we don't care for how this ministry plays out in our host countries.
-And for us in Zambia, here's why:
+And for us in our area of Zambia, here's why:

 The understanding of most stateside givers is that when you donate $10 per shoebox, that money ensures the shoebox reaches the recipient free of charge to them.
 And from my understanding, that's the intent of OCC, that every child gets a box free of charge.
-The problem, however, comes when some of the "National Teams" (local, national partners who live in-country) aren't vetted and don't have a proper form of accountability.
+The problem, however, comes when some of the "National Teams" (local, national partners who live in-country) don't have a proper form of accountability.

 Stay with me, because I'm circling back around to that point.